 Ivan Wadeson – Executive Director

-Prior to the formation of the Manchester City of Literature office, Ivan led a series of audience development agencies.
-He joined All About Audiences (then Arts About Manchester) as Chief Executive in April 2003.
-In autumn 2012, All About Audiences and Audiences London merged to create the new national audience development agency The Audience Agency.
-Ivan became joint Executive Director alongside Anne Torreggiani (ex-CEO of Audiences London) until he left in September 2015 to join The Dukes in Lancaster as Chief Executive.
+Ivan has over 25 years’ experience in the arts and heritage sector leading on business planning, strategic review and transformation programmes including most recently working for Dance Consortia North West, The Dukes in Lancaster and serving for six years as a Committee Member for National Lottery Heritage Fund (nee Heritage Lottery Fund) in the North West.
+Between 2003 and 2014 Ivan led a series of audience development agencies.
+He joined All About Audiences (then Arts About Manchester) as Chief Executive in 2003.
+In autumn 2012, All About Audiences and Audiences London merged to create the new national audience development agency The Audience Agency and Ivan became joint Executive Director alongside Anne Torreggiani (ex-CEO of Audiences London).

 Between 1993 and 1999 he worked at Sadler’s Wells, where as Head of Marketing, he was part of the team that oversaw the National Lottery-funded re-building and re-opening of Sadler’s Wells.
 He then moved to Manchester to be Marketing Director at the Royal Exchange Theatre.

-He is currently on the Boards of Curious Minds and Without Walls Consortium.
+He is currently on the Board of Without Walls the outdoor arts consortium.

 Jo Flynn – Communications and Partnerships Manager

 Jo is a poet, dog lover and creative working in communications for the literary arts scene in Manchester.
 In addition to Manchester City of Literature Jo is Director of For Books’ Sake, who champion feminist writing by queer writers and writers of marginalised genders.
 Jo is also a regular theatre reviewer for North West End.